packmad/LLMV-PrintBBUIDs/README.md

 2) The students only know how to program in Python;

-3) They have to do an assignment, but I do not want them to use real fuzzers: get your hands dirty with code!
+3) They have to do an assignment, but I want them to use something other than real fuzzers: get their hands dirty with code!

 4) I want them to fuzz a real binary, maybe one they wrote, so I need a feedback mechanism.